gfe--gluten free easily

 I love that Rebecca Pytell’s recipe makes six buns.
 That’s the perfect number of buns!

-~ Hot Cross Buns from Gluten-Free Homemaker ~ gluten free, vegetarian, with dairy-free option (Note: Linda’s site is no longer active; therefore, I’ve linked to Linda’s recipe on the Wayback Machine.)
+~ Hot Cross Buns from Gluten-Free Homemaker ~ gluten free, vegetarian, with dairy-free option (Note: Linda’s site is no longer active; therefore, I’ve linked to Linda’s recipe via The Wayback Machine.)

 Linda Etherton is well known for her excellent homemade gluten-free bread!
 She was inspired to make her Hot Cross Buns when she saw a recipe over at Without Adornment.